jameysharp/corrode/src/Language/Rust/Corrode/C.md

     compatible _ _ = True
 ```

-For the case where we have a list of expressions, since there are usually
+For the case where we have a list of expressions, things get a little
-several ways of interpreting the current object, we have to try all of
-them and take the one that suceeds (if any of them do).
+hairier.
+We start by parsing all of the designators into our format.

 ```haskell
 translateInitializer ty i@(CInitList list _) = do